robertdj/renv-docker/README.md

 I think these steps are not just sufficient, but also necessary.

 The path added in `external.libraries` is the normal package library in the current `FROM` image -- that is, the first element in the output of `.libPaths()`.

+# Private CRANs

+At work I use a number of internal packages stored in a private CRAN that rely on authentication through HTTP (basic HTTP access with username/password in the URL or bearer authentication with a token in the header).

+The approach here to install with a running container makes it easy to share these credentials as environment variables with e.g. a `-e` argument to a `docker run`.

+This is very different from trying to install packages *at build time*, because it is difficult to make environment variables availabe in a *non-persistent manner* at image build time.